Turning double materiality into strategic clarity for Warby Parker

 The Challenge

-As a vertically integrated retailer operating across design, global manufacturing and nationwide stores, Warby Parker faced evolving ESG expectations, growing stakeholder expectations and increasing regulatory requirements.
-Our client sought to build a defensible, forward-looking foundation for transparency, accountability and long-term resilience in addition to clarifying priority risks and opportunities, while strengthening risk monitoring and preparing for emerging disclosure requirements.
+As a vertically integrated retailer operating across design, global manufacturing and nationwide stores, Warby Parker faced rising ESG expectations, heightened stakeholder scrutiny and increasingly complex regulatory requirements.
+They sought to build a robust, future ready foundation for transparency, accountability and long term resilience, while clearly prioritizing key risks and opportunities, strengthening enterprise wide risk oversight and preparing for evolving disclosure standards.

 Our Approach

-qb. led Warby Parker’s first double materiality assessment, engaging leaders across their business and value chain to surface priority risks and opportunities.
-Building on those insights, we supported accounting, finance and legal teams with climate risk analysis and a gap assessment aligned with best practices and regulatory requirements.
+qb. led Warby Parker’s first double materiality assessment, partnering with leaders across the organization and value chain to surface priority risks and opportunities.
+Building on these insights, we supported accounting, finance and legal teams with rigorous climate risk analysis and a comprehensive gap assessment aligned with best practices and regulatory requirements.

 The Impact

-The assessment sharpened Warby Parker’s impact strategy, strengthened cross-functional alignment and created a strong foundation for climate risk management and future disclosures.
+The assessment deepened Warby Parker’s impact strategy, strengthened cross-functional alignment and created a scalable foundation for climate risk management and future disclosures.

 Services